toptal/picasso/.changeset/many-plants-turn.md

 ### Autocomplete, DatePicker, Input, NumberInput, OutlinedInput, PasswordInput, Select, TagSelector, TimePicker, RichTextEditor

-- breaking change: `error` no longer exists as a prop.
+- `error` no longer exists as a prop.
 It has been replaced by `status` which support success and error states.